SYEDFAIZAN1987/Faizan-s-LLM--Building-an-LLM-from-scratch-and-fine-tuning-for-classification-and-instruction/README.md

-# 🚀 Faizan's LLM: Building a Large Language Model from scratch
+# 🚀 Faizan's LLM: Building a Large Language Model from scratch:
 **then pretraining and fine-Tuning the Large Language Model for Classification and Instruction.**

 ## 🌟 Overview